ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {{deployment}} discusses deployment models that are possible in practice.
-Beyond possible implications on security and privacy properties of the resulting system, Privacy Pass deployments can impact the overall ecosystem in two important ways: (1) discriminatory treatment of Clients and the viability of an open Web, and (2) centralization.
+Beyond possible implications on security and privacy properties of the resulting system, Privacy Pass deployments can impact the overall ecosystem in two important ways: (1) discriminatory treatment of Clients and the gated access to otherwise open services, and (2) centralization.
 This section describes considerations relevant to these topics.

 ## Discriminatory Treatment